CaringCent, Facebook Giving, and Amazon Smile

 Rainbow Legacy Club members are donors who have named the GSBA Scholarship Fund in their estate plan.
 These donors leave a legacy of impact that continues beyond their lifetime.
 Investing in the future of our community through estate gifts to the GSBA Scholarship Fund allows us to continue what we are doing today will into the future.

 To learn about how you can become a member of any of these donor clubs, please contact Mark Rosén, Deputy Director or Jeff Boyer, Sr. Development Officer.

 Creating a legacy through estate planning may be easier than you think.
 We would love to talk with you about the ways to leave as lasting legacy that both honors your values and supports generations to come.
-For more information on including GSBA in your will or estate plan, please contact Mark Rosén, VP of Development & External Relations.
+For more information on including GSBA in your will or estate plan, please contact Mark Rosén, GSBA Acting President & CEO.

 Learn more about Planned Giving

 One of the easiest ways to make a contribution to the GSBA Scholarship Fund is through your workplace giving program.
 These programs allow you to designate a portion of your salary to be deducted from your paycheck and forwarded directly to the GSBA Scholarship Fund.
 Your employer's payroll department handles the payroll donations, making this a simple transaction for both the donor and for GSBA Scholarship Fund.

 Many businesses offer matching gift programs.
 It is easy to take advantage of this employee benefit that doubles the impact of your contribution.
 Check with your Human Resources Department to see if your company provides a matching gift program or contact Jeff Boyer, Sr. Development Officer.